dylandorsey/login-get-post/README.md

 Before pushing to Heroku, run `npm run build` in terminal.
 This will create a build folder that contains the code Heroku will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.

-* Start postgres if not running already by using `brew services start postgresql`
 * Run `npm start`
 * Navigate to `localhost:5000`